Shinichi Suzuki: Biography

 Shinichi Suzuki was born on October 17, 1898, in Nagoya, Japan, as one of twelve children.
 His father, Masakichi Suzuki, was originally a maker of traditional Japanese string instruments, but in 1880 he became interested in violins, and by Shinichi's birth he had developed the first Japanese violin factory (now Suzuki Violin Co., Ltd.), at that time the largest such factory in the world.
 Suzuki spent his childhood working at his father's violin factory putting up violin soundposts.
 A family friend encouraged Shinichi to study the music of Western culture, but his father felt it was beneath Suzuki to be a performer.
-In 1916, at the age of 17, Suzuki began to teach himself to play the violin after being inspired by a recording of Franz Schubert’s Ave Maria, performed by the violinist Mischa Elman.
+In 1916, at the age of 17, Suzuki began to teach himself to play the violin after being inspired by a recording of Franz Schubert's Ave Maria, performed by the violinist Mischa Elman.
 Without access to professional instruction, he listened to recordings and tried to imitate what he heard.
-It was not until a few years later, at the age of twenty-one, that Suzuki moved to Tokyo and began taking violin lessons from Ko Ando, a former student of Joseph Joachim.
+It was not until a few years later, at the age of twenty-one, that Suzuki moved to Tokyo and began taking violin lessons from Kō Andō, a former student of Joseph Joachim.

 When Suzuki was 22 years old, his friend Marquis Tokugawa persuaded Suzuki's father to let him go to Berlin, where Suzuki studied for eight years under Karl Klingler, another former student of Joachim, with the first four years focusing on études and concertos and the last four years focusing on chamber music.
 Suzuki also claimed to have spent time there under the tutelage of Albert Einstein, who was an amateur violinist.
 Several of Suzuki's credentials, such as his educational background and endorsements, have been under historical scrutiny.
 For example, official school records were found that indicate that Suzuki, auditioning with Handel's Violin sonata in D major, failed his conservatory audition for Karl Klingler.
 However, Klingler's daughter, Marianne Klingler, has said that Suzuki had indeed studied with her father, who did not normally extend his activities to private teaching, and thus Suzuki had been Klingler's only private student.